-- 222 (1) Any affected person may apply to the Commission Chair to appoint an arbitrator to decide the following disputes: - 1.
+- 222 (1) A person may apply to the Commission Chair to appoint an arbitrator to decide any of the following disputes if the person's rights or obligations under this Part are affected by the subject matter of the dispute: - 1.
 A dispute as to whether a person is subject to this Part by virtue of being a member of a police service who is an employee of a police service board. - 2.
 A dispute as to whether a person is a senior officer. - 3.
 A dispute as to whether a person is prohibited from being a member of a police association as a result of section 220.